 Deviled Eggs with Green Olives, Capers, and Dijon

-For green olive lovers, these Deviled Eggs with Green Olives, Capers, and Dijon are about as good as it gets!
-I’d love these any time of year, and these low-carb deviled eggs with green olives are also Keto, gluten-free and South Beach Diet friendly.
+For green olive lovers, these Deviled Eggs with Green Olives, Capers, and Dijon are a great low-carb appetizer that’s perfect any time of year.
 Use Appetizer Recipes to find more low-carb recipes like this one!

-Start by using one of my Two Easy Methods for Perfect Hard-Cooked Eggs (or your preferred method).
+- Start by using one of my Three Foolproof Methods for Perfect Hard-Cooked Eggs (or your preferred method).
 If you cook them properly you should be able to get perfect eggs with no green around the yolks.
 Peeling the eggs is the hardest part of making hard-boiled eggs, but if you use the steaming method, and use eggs that are a few weeks old if possible, they peel much more easily.
-And my friend Barbara recommends cooking eggs in the Instant Pot, but I haven’t done that yet.
-(I know, I am so behind!)

 Serve these deviled eggs with green olives, then sit back and wait for compliments from all the green olive lovers among your friends and family!

-- 6 or 7 eggs, preferably a few weeks old (I usually cook at least one extra in case an egg gets mangled!)
+- 7 eggs, preferably a few weeks old (I cook at least one extra in case an egg gets mangled!)

 - 1 T finely chopped capers